mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 ```
 sudo docker build -t mihaimiculescu/drupal_commerce_kickstart_3 .
 ```
-or pull it from the hub
+If and onky if you use an arm64 machine, you can pull the image from the hub
 ```
 sudo docker pull mihaimiculescu/drupal_commerce_kickstart_3
 ```
+otherwise you need to build the image.

 3. start up the containers
 ```
 sudo docker compose -f install.yaml up -d